- What is cervical cancer?

 Women who have had 3 or more full-term pregnancies have an increased risk of developing cervical cancer.
 No one really knows why this is true.
 One theory is that these women had to have had unprotected intercourse to get pregnant, so they may have had more exposure to HPV.
 Also, studies have pointed to hormonal changes during pregnancy as possibly making women more susceptible to HPV infection or cancer growth.
 Another thought is that pregnant women might have weaker immune systems, allowing for HPV infection and cancer growth.

-Women who were younger than 17 years when they had their first full-term pregnancy are almost 2 times more likely to get cervical cancer later in life than women who waited to get pregnant until they were 25 years or older.
+Women who were younger than 17 years when they had their first full-term pregnancy are almost twice as likely to get cervical cancer later in life than women who waited to get pregnant until they were 25 years or older.

-Poverty is also a risk factor for cervical cancer.
-Many women with low incomes do not have ready access to adequate health care services, including Pap tests.
-This means they might not get screened or treated for cervical cancers and pre-cancers.
+Many low-income women with do not have easy access to adequate health care services, including Pap tests.
+This means they may not get screened or treated for cervical cancers pre-cancers.

 DES-related clear cell adenocarcinoma is more common in the vagina than the cervix.
 The risk appears to be greatest in women whose mothers took the drug during their first 16 weeks of pregnancy.
-The average age of women when they are diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
-Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 35 − past the age of highest risk.
-Still, there is no age cut-off when these women are safe from DES-related cancer.
+The average age of women diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
+Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 40 − past the age of highest risk.
+Still, there is no age cut-off when these women are felt to be safe from DES-related cancer.
 Doctors do not know exactly how long women will remain at risk.

 DES daughters may also be at increased risk of developing squamous cell cancers and pre-cancers of the cervix linked to HPV.

-You can learn more about DES in our separate document called DES Exposure: Questions and Answers.
-It can be read on our Web site, or call to have a free copy sent to you.
+You can learn more about DES in DES Exposure: Questions and Answers.
+This can be read on our website, or call to have a free copy sent to you.